-So, you’re just getting started with planning your trip to Japan and you’re not sure where to start when it comes to places to visit in Japan?!
+So, you’re just getting started with planning your trip to Japan and you’re not sure where to start when it comes to the best places to visit in Japan?!

 The so-called “Golden Route” of Japan is a good place to start!